 - Chicago Arts District: Check out contemporary art and meet local artists on 2nd Fridays, a monthly gallery night in the hip Pilsen neighborhood.
 Colorful murals reflect the district’s Mexican heritage, and the National Museum of Mexican Art covers more than 3,000 years of culture, from paintings and photography to traditional textiles.
 Refuel with fish tacos or carnitas at one of the area’s many laid-back taquerias.

 Summers in Chicago are warm, and daytime winter highs usually hover around freezing.
 Visit May through October to see the city come alive with runners and cyclists, or join winter revelers for a glide on outdoor ice-skating rinks like the winding skating ribbon in Maggie Daley Park.

 If you visit in mid-March, you’ll see the Chicago River dyed green for the annual St. Patrick’s Day festivities.
 The massive Lollapalooza music festival brings top pop and rock acts to Grant Park in late July and early August.
 In September, foodies head to Millennium Park for cooking demos and tastings at the Chicago Gourmet weekend.

 Can’t decide what to eat?
 Choose from multiple vendors serving a global array of dishes from Italian beef sandwiches to Thai fried chicken at the indoor Time Out Market Chicago food hall.
 Sip cocktails in the all-season rooftop bar and try to find the hidden speakeasy.

 Ready for your trip to the Windy City?
-Browse our hotels in the Chicago area to find a base for your vacation.
+Our Chicago hotel provides a comfortable base for your vacation.